GallagherSecurity/cc-rest-docs/training/README.md

 ## Online help and PDF documents

-The Configuration Client’s Help menu opens a CHM file that you can also find in the ISO at `Setup\Program Files\Gallagher\Command Centre\Bin\Resources\en`.
+The Configuration Client's Help menu opens a CHM file that you can also find in the ISO at `Setup\Program Files\Gallagher\Command Centre\Bin\Resources\en`.
 There is a PDF version, split into three volumes, on the ISO in the Documentation folder.

 The Command Centre hardening guide, also on the ISO, is required reading for security-conscious sites.
-While you may not be able to follow its leading advice regarding the REST API (‘leave it turned off’) there is plenty more in there to be aware of.
+While you may not be able to follow its leading advice regarding the REST API ('leave it turned off') there is plenty more in there to be aware of.

 If you are interested in the security of the REST API, look in [the request process](#the-request-process) for how the server authenticates and authorises requests in general,